 Today, let’s conduct a little science thought experiment.
 A typical scientific process might entail submitting a hypothesis, and then conducting scientific experiments or research to back up the hypothesis with observable data.
 Here today, we will first consider unusual scientific data already collected, and submit our interpretation of what is going on in the universe, regarding space-time.

 Throughout the cosmos, in whatever direction one chooses to look, there are innumerable examples of large-scale astrophysical conglomerations that have assumed an inexplicable, wavelike pattern.
 The photo above shows ripples speeding around the dusty disk surrounding the star AU Microscopii.
-There are no laws of gravitation that imply the formation of waves on enormous scales.
-Then again, there aren’t any obvious answers as to how and why these wavelength characteristics also appear at fundamental, quantum levels, either.
+There are no laws of gravitation that imply the formation of waves involving many thousands of individual items.
+That is why we look towards large gravitational cataclysms when we do search for the gravitational wave signature accompanying the event.
+But perhaps the wavelike nature of the gravitational force has been staring us in the face all along in the form of these astrophysical conglomerations which assume the form of waves.
+Schrodinger’s Equation describes both large and quantum-scale scenarios, and there aren’t any clear and obvious answers as to how and why these wavelength characteristics also appear at fundamental, quantum levels, either.

 The double-slit experiment demonstrates how small (and some not-so-small) particles act in a wavelike manner.
 Large-scale observations provide a clear confirmation of the wavelike nature of particles at enormously larger scales, as well.
 A striking similarity like that is an astounding clue as to what connects both processes, which involves a new way of thinking about space-time.